 COVID-19 has changed everything in our lives, including the way we live, work and interact with each other.
 In the world of copyright, it has created some unique circumstances under which we use copyright-protected materials.
 Highly publicized situations of using copyright materials under time-sensitve circumstances during this crisis include virtual story times and using content in online teaching.
 This raises questions about COVID-19 and copyright resources.

-Note: As you review the resources below, keep in mind that many of them were published between March and June 2020 and interpretations of fair use, fair dealing and short-term licenses from copyright owners may differ for summer and fall uses of copyright materials in libraries and schools and other organizations.
+Note: As you review the resources below, keep in mind that many of them were originally published between March and June 2020 and interpretations of fair use, fair dealing and short-term licenses from copyright owners may differ for subsequent uses of copyright materials in libraries and schools and other organizations.

 Below are a number of resources to explore using copyright materials during COVID-19, divided into the following categories: